tawebbcn/bcn-webdev-checklists/curriculum/module-2.md

 - [Node.js docs](https://nodejs.org/dist/latest-v10.x/docs/api/)

 - main use case: http server
-- other languages generally used for same purpose: ruby, php, php, .net, java, go, scala
+- other languages generally used for same purpose: ruby, php, .net, java, go, scala

 - **IT'S NOT A FRAMEWORK!**
   - runtime environment for running javascript in the backend (v8 engine)
   - app can be an http server (runs "forever")
   - runs javascript, same as browser (but no window, no DOM)
-  - node callbacks convection (err, result) => { ... }
+  - node callbacks convention (err, result) => { ... }
   - has some built-in modules like `fs`, `process`, `path` and `http`

 - other Node.js use cases, not only http servers